Unhacking SaaS Growth and Rethinking

-But it’s also true that these kinds of definitions leave much to be desired: they’re isolated, lagging indicators that can point towards general health but they’re far from holistic pictures of how well the strategies you’re implementing are working together, and what you ought to do to leverage them better.
+But it’s also true that these kinds of definitions leave much to be desired: they’re isolated, lagging indicators that fail to provide a holistic picture of what’s working, what’s not, and why.

 The tension with properties

 It’s true that growth, across the board, is associated with the same properties.
-Scalability, repeatability, and predictability are the forces that divide companies that crack under the pressure of scale and companies that are robust enough to push through the growing pains, into sustainability.
+Scalability, repeatability, and predictability are forces that divide companies that crack under the pressure of scale from companies that are robust enough to push through growing pains into sustainability.

 It’s true that when a company is growing, you can tell.
-When Shopify jumps from making 205 million to 389 million in 365 days, you can tell they’re driving growth and break down what they might have done differently over the last year.
-When Slack’s trial to paid conversion rate hits 30%, you can tell they’re doing the same, and break their strategies down for implementable nuggets of gold.
+When Shopify jumps from making 205 million to 389 million in 365 days, you can break down what they might have done differently over the last year.
+When Slack’s trial to paid conversion rate hits 30%, you can do the same.

-But growth hacks and growth strategies are embedded in context as well.
-You can look at a company like Shopify or Slack, tell that they’re growing, figure out the blueprint they used to do it, and still be in square one because your context is different and you have to figure growth out for yourself.
+But you can look at a company like Shopify or Slack, tell that they’re growing, figure out the blueprint they used to do it, and still be in square one because your context is different from theirs.

 Context seems to be the recurring cause of tension in the concept of growth, and rightly so.
 Companies have different goals and different amounts of resources (time, people, and money) to meet them.